JS-Bach1685/JS-Bach1685.github.io/README.md

     // Show warning
     warningBox.innerHTML = `
         <div class="warning-box">
-            <strong>Warning:</strong> The distance between Point A and Midpoint (${distance.toFixed(0)} miles)
+            <strong>Warning:</strong> The distance between Point A and the Midpoint (${distance.toFixed(0)} miles)
             is very large.
-For points this far apart, the reflected point calculation may not be what you expect.
-            The true shortest path midpoint would be along a different great circle path.
+For points this far apart the true shortest path midpoint would be the antipode of the current midpoint.
         </div>
     `;